allenJynRoyston/express-vue/README.md

 $ gulp
 ~~~~

 At this point, Gulp will start a server at http://localhost:3030.
-Any file changes will also update your browser automatically via BrowserSync.
+BrowserSync is enabled and will automatically refresh your browser when file changes are made.

 ### Version
 0.9.0